openstack-infra/system-config/doc/source/systems.rst

 Infrastructure Systems
 ######################

-The OpenStack CI team maintains a number of systems that are critical to the operation of the OpenStack project, such as gerrit, jenkins, mailman, meetbot, etherpad, paste, and others.
+The OpenStack Infrastructure team maintains a number of systems that are critical to the operation of the OpenStack project, such as gerrit, jenkins, mailman, meetbot, etherpad, paste, and others.

 Additionally the team maintains the project sites on Launchpad and